tldr-pages/tldr/contributing-guides/style-guide.md

 ## Imperative Mood

-- Example descriptions have to be phrased in imperative mood.
+- All descriptions have to be phrased in the imperative mood.
 - For example, use `List all files` instead of `Listing all files` or `File listing`.
 - This also applies to all translations by default unless otherwise specified in the language-specific section below.